iblech/lets-play-agda/Padova2025/Explorations/Forcing/Cohen.lagda.md

 -- rejected proposal
 ```

-This definition does not account for possibility of `xs` evolving
+This definition does not account for the possibility of `xs` evolving
 to better approximations.
 The established definition fixes this issue:

 ```